CarlowGames/Website/source/content/index.md

 ---
-title: Carlow Games Club 🎲
+title: Welcome to Carlow Games Club
 ---

-Welcome to Carlow Games Club.
-We play Magic the Gathering every week in Carlow Town.
+**What**: Magic the Gathering every week in Carlow Town.

 **When**: Tuesday 19:00 - 22:00